the-isf-academy/project-game-sonic/assessment.md

 function, which would waste a lot of time for something that is unnecassary.*

-*(Copy and paste lines above if you have more pieces of evidence to provide).*

 #### Grade
 We think that we should get a 7 on this strand, as we have provided multiple pieces of evidence which